telekom/CityKey-Android/README.md

 ## Licensing

+### Source Code
 This project follows the [REUSE standard for software licensing](https://reuse.software).
 Each file contains copyright and license information, and license texts can be found in the [LICENSES](./LICENSES) folder.
 For more information visit https://reuse.software.

+### Deutsche Telekom Brand
+Although the code for the app is free and available under the Apache 2.0 license, Deutsche Telekom fully reserves all rights to the Telekom brand.
+To prevent users from getting confused about the source of a digital product or experience, there are strict restrictions on using the Telekom brand and design, even when built into code that we provide.
+For any customization other than explicitly for the Telekom, you must replace the Deutsche Telekom default theme.